MEDomics-UdeS/MED3pa/docs/installation.rst

 Installation Guide
 ==========================================

-Welcome to the installation guide of ``MED3pa``.
+Welcome to the installation guide of ``MED3pa`` package.
 Follow the steps below to install and get started with the package.

 Prerequisites
 -------------